Claude vs Grok: How to Prompt Each AI Model

 The Bottom Line

 Claude is the better choice for precise instruction following, nuanced writing, safety-critical work, and complex coding tasks.
-Grok wins on context window size, real-time data access, and cost efficiency at the lower tier.
-Both charge $3/$15 per million tokens at the flagship level, so the decision comes down to workflow: choose Claude when accuracy and constraint adherence matter most, choose Grok when you need massive context, live data, or fewer content restrictions.
+Grok wins on real-time data access and cost efficiency at the lower tier.
+Both offer a 1M-token context window and both charge $3/$15 per million tokens at the flagship level, so the decision comes down to workflow: choose Claude when accuracy and constraint adherence matter most, choose Grok when you need live data or fewer content restrictions.

 Related Reading